Intrinsic Image Transfer for Illumination Manipulation: Methodology

 \section{Methodology}

-In this section, we formulate our IIT algorithm under a well-known intrinsic image model and show how to derive and reduce the three photorealistic losses under this new model mathematically.
+In this section, we briefly introduce a well-known intrinsic image model and show how to derive the proposed IIT model and reduce the photorealistic losses under the intrinsic images mathematically.